kaityo256/tp_scheduler/README.md

 ### Parallel Run

-Here is the sample code for parallel run which is almost identical to that for the serial run.
+Here is the sample code for a parallel run which is almost identical to that for the serial run.

 ```cpp
 #include "../tps_mpi.hpp"